 • x1 and x2 are the leakage reactances of primary and secondary respectively.

-Complete phasor Diagram:
+Complete Phasor Diagram:

 Basic Equation for Transformers:

-Equivalent circuit is a circuit representation of the equation describing the performance of the device.
+The equivalent circuit is a circuit representation of the equation describing the performance of the device.

 Exact Equivalent Circuit: